realitytracing/Reality-Tracing-WIP/artifact-analyzed/moral-panics-floaty-critics-and-the-flattening-of-error.md

 Constraint-aware discourse:

-- Acknowledges real runaway risk.
+- Acknowledges real runaway risk
-- Includes friction and its limits.
+- Includes friction and its limits
-- Avoids modeling from nowhere.
+- Avoids modeling from nowhere
-- Preserves agency without overconfidence.
+- Preserves agency without assuming control

-The correction is subtle:
+The disciplined stance is not:

-Not:
 > “Everything will stabilize.”

-Not:
+Nor:

 > “Everything is doomed.”

-But:
+It is:

 > “Runaway is possible.
 Friction exists.
-Limits exist.
-We are part of the equation.”
+Friction has limits.
+We are part of the system.”

 ---

 ## Closing Observation

-Humans are not passive mass.
+Humans are not inert mass.

-They are dynamic, constraint-bound agents.
+They are constraint-bound agents.

 Runaway systems are real risks.

 Moral panic is a real risk.

-Flattening humanity into inert mass exaggerates inevitability.
+Flattening humanity into passivity exaggerates inevitability.

 Overstating friction exaggerates safety.

-Reality tracing requires holding both:
+Reality Tracing requires holding both:

-- The possibility of collapse.
+- The possibility of collapse
-- The presence and limits of human friction.
+- The presence and limits of adaptive friction

-Critique is necessary.

-But critique is strongest when it is embedded, not floaty.
+This artifact is not an external verdict.

+It is an internal modeling correction.

-We are not outside the system.
+We are not outside the feedback loops we analyze.

-We are part of its feedback.
+We are part of them.